-I am a new Assistant Professor at SUNY Geneseo in Philosophy and Women's Studies as of Fall 2014.
-My main academic interests focus on ethics, feminist philosophy, political philosophy, and gender & sexuality.
-In the fall I will be teaching Phil 136 Medicine and Morality, WMST 220 Gender and Sexuality, and INDT 105 Writing Seminar: Feminist Perspectives on Pornography.
-My current research projects are focused in ethics, bioethics, political philosophy, feminist philosophy, and women's and sexuality studies.
-I have published on the idea of ethical progress, ethical objectivity, second-personal respect and feminist philosophy, and feminist theory and women's physicality.
+I am an Assistant Professor of Philosophy and Women's & Gender Studies at SUNY Geneseo.
+My main academic interests include ethics, feminist philosophy, political philosophy, and gender & sexuality.
+My current research interests are focused in ethics, bioethics, political philosophy, feminist philosophy, and gender and sexuality and my specific projects (present and past) include: abortion, pregnancy loss, and fetal status; reproductive ethics and queer families; ethical progress and objectivity; moral respect and feminist philosophy; and feminist theory and women's physicality.

 Prior to coming to Geneseo I was an Instructor at Bowling Green State University and a Postdoc at the Center for Ethics in Public Life and Ford School of Public Policy at the University of Michigan.
 Before that, I earned my Ph.D. in Philosophy at the University of Michigan, Ann Arbor in 2010 with a dissertation that offered an account of ethical progress, deliberation, and objectivity in terms of resolving problems.
 In addition, at Michigan I also worked with the Center for Research on Learning and Teaching as a Graduate Teaching Consultant and I continue to be interested in faculty development.

 As an undergraduate I attended Lafayette College where I majored in philosophy and women's studies.
 At Lafayette I wrote my senior thesis on egalitarianism and worked on an oral history project with the College Archives documenting Lafayette's transition to coeducation.